European shares leap on prospect of Greek debt deal

 a five-month low hit on Wednesday.

-but remains some 7 percent below a 14-year high hit in April,
+but remains down more than 7 percent from a 14-year high hit in

 Today's European research round-up